Originate/recouple/README.md

 # safe-api
-A declarative and type-safe library to bridge your frontend and backend.
+A declarative, type-safe API library for seamlessly bridging client and server code.